-- 3. Piercings, jewelry, and glitter are all prohibited by both the National Federation and the GHSA.
+- 3. ALL ATHLETES MUST WEAR THE SAME UNIFORM WHEN PERFORMING AT A GAME OR COMPETITION. - 3.
+All other restrictions continue to apply no sequins, rhinestones, glitter.
+Check the National Federation Spirit Rules book for current restrictions.
+Contact the GHSA office if you have any questions. - 4.
+Piercings, jewelry, and glitter are all prohibited by both the National Federation and the GHSA.
 This rule applies to all cheerleaders in all situations in Georgia.
 (Note: It is not sufficient to place a band-aide over a piercing to disguise the presence of a piercing, earring, etc. A religious medal without a chain is allowed and must be taped and worn under the uniform.
-A medical-alert medal must be taped and may be visible.) - 4.
-When standing at attention, a cheerleader's apparel must cover the midriff. - 5.
-Fingernails, including artificial nails, must be kept short, near the end of the fingers. - 6.
-Hair must be worn in a manner that is appropriate for the activity involved.
+A medical-alert medal must be taped and may be visible.) - 5.
+When standing at attention, a cheerleader's apparel must cover the midriff. - 6.
+Fingernails, including artificial nails, must be kept short, near the end of the fingers.

+7. Hair must be worn in a manner that is appropriate for the activity involved.
 Hair devices and accessories must be secure.